-HTTPS (HYPERTEXT TRANSFER PROTOCOL SECURE) is the protocol for secure data transmission.
+Full Form Of HTTPS: HYPERTEXT TRANSFER PROTOCOL SECURE; HTTPS is the protocol for secure data transmission.
 HTTP denotes the unsecured variant.
 In the case of HTTP websites, transmitted data can be read or modified by attackers.

 HTTPS or SSL encrypts the HTTP data and ensures the authenticity of the requests.
 This works via the SSL certificate or the latest version TLS certificate.
 Experts now only recommend the use of TLS so when the SSL is mentioned, most people mean TLS.

 1. Data protection and security for customers and partners